 - Other connective tissue disorders

-Men over age 60 with a history of smoking or a history of atherosclerosis are at the highest risk for developing AAA.
+Men over the age of 65 with a history of smoking or a history of atherosclerosis are at the highest risk for developing AAA.

 Most abdominal aortic aneurysms are detected without any symptoms present, often through a routine physical exam, or X-ray or CT or imaging for an unrelated condition.
 Other symptoms may include a pain in the abdomen or lower back that may radiate to the groin or legs or the feeling of pulse in the abdomen.
 A ruptured aneurysm requires emergency treatment and usually produces sudden symptoms including severe back or abdominal pain, nausea and vomiting, loss of consciousness or shock.